Skip to Content

 8. ADDITIONAL PROCEDURES FOR LABORATORY ACTIVITIES INVOLVING MINORS

-1. Faculty and staff who plan to have minors participate in laboratory activities are required to notify the chair of their department ten business days prior to the start of the activity.
-Department chair will notify the office of the AVPAS and Environmental, Health, Safety, Risk and Emergency Management (EHSREM) of the faculty and staff members who intend to work directly with minors.
-Faculty and staff with minors participating in laboratory activities will serve as program operators and are responsible for the Child Protection Training compliance.
-The AVPAS, or designee, will ensure all pertinent guidelines are followed and documents have been completed and filed with the appropriate entities.
+1. Faculty and staff who plan to have minors participate in laboratory activities are required to notify the chair of their department of this intent 30 days prior to the start of the activity.
+The department chairs will notify Online and Extended Programs and Environmental, Health, Safety, Risk and Emergency Management (EHSREM) of the faculty and staff members who intend to work directly with minors.
+Faculty and staff with minors participating in laboratory activities will serve as program operators and are responsible for the Child Protection Training and Background Check compliance.
+The vice president for TXST Global, or designee, will ensure all pertinent guidelines are followed and documents have been completed and filed with the appropriate entities.

 2. Faculty and staff must review and comply with requirements for allowing minors into university laboratories and complete appropriate documentation outlined in the Guidelines for Minors in Laboratories found on the EHSREM website.

-3. All minors who participate in university laboratory activities, such as research or support roles, must have a volunteer form, Participant Release of Liability for Minors and Authorization for Medical Treatment form signed by their parent or guardian prior to the first day of laboratory activities.
-All required forms must be submitted to the department chair or associate dean, who will then forward to the office of the AVPAS.
+3. All minors who participate in university laboratory activities, such as research or support roles, must have a Participant Release of Liability for Minors and Authorization for Medical Treatment form completed in the online compliance portal by their parent or guardian prior to the first day of laboratory activities.
+All required forms must be submitted to the department chair or associate dean, who will then forward them to Online and Extended Programs.

-4. All adults (18 years or older) working in laboratories who are not currently employed by the university nor currently enrolled as a student at Texas State must also fill out a liability waiver and volunteer form.
+4. All adults (designated individuals 18 years or older associated with activities involving minors) working in laboratories who are not currently employed by the university nor currently enrolled as a student at Texas State must also fill out a liability waiver and volunteer form, to be submitted to the department chair or associate dean, who will then forward them to Online and Extended Programs.

 9. MEDICATION ADMINISTRATION

-3. When a program staff member administers the medication, they must record the full name of the program participant, the name of medication, date and time the medication was given, the dose administered, and full name of staff or volunteer that administered the medication on a Medication Administration Log.
+4. When a program staff member administers over-the-counter medication, they must record the full name of the program participant, the name of medication, date and time the medication was given, the dose administered, and full name of staff or volunteer that administered the medication on a Medication Administration Log.
 A separate Medication Administration Log must be kept for each program participant.
+These records will be maintained and tracked in the online compliance portal.

 5. Medication must be returned to the parent or guardian of the program participant after the end of the program or upon participant dismissal from the program.

 6. All medical information collected is strictly confidential and should be safeguarded.
-Forms and logs containing medical information should be stored in a locked cabinet, drawer, or other area that can be accessed only by authorized staff.
-Forms and logs with medical information must be retained in secure storage for three years after the end of the program by the program operator, or designee.
+Forms and logs containing medical information in the online compliance portal can be accessed only by authorized staff.
+Forms and logs with medical information must be retained in the online compliance portal or in secure storage for three years after the end of the program by the program operator, or designee.
 This information shall be properly disposed of after the retention period expires.

 7. If program participants become ill, they will have the opportunity to return home (after consulting with their parents or guardians and the program operator).